 Dan first started working with Lightning Media Partners as a freelance copywriter in late 2019 and was soon hired as a Staff Writer.
 In early 2021, we formed internal “squads” to help us focus on our own branding and marketing campaigns for the very first time.
 We needed someone to guide our team’s efforts on sales, blogs, social media, SEO, email marketing and more, and Dan stepped up to the plate.

-In his current role as Marketing Coordinator.
-Dan brings so many skills and ideas to the table that will continue to shape our agency’s future.
+In his current role as Account Coordinator, Dan brings so many skills and ideas to the table that will continue to shape our agency’s future.
 We asked Dan a few questions about his professional background and how his past experiences have led him to his current role at LMP.

 1. What made you want to pursue a career in communications?

 The summer before my senior year of high school, I bought Rob Sheffield’s “Talking to Girls About Duran Duran” based on the title alone.
 It was a coming-of-age memoir based on the Rolling Stone critic’s experience growing up as a homely Irish Catholic music nerd in 1980s suburban Boston.
 He paired a different life experience with a song from the decade, sometimes analytical about music at the time, sometimes sharing a story from his youth, like the summer he was a teenage ice cream man.
 It was the most engaging book I ever read.

 Before then, I had never read a book or article where the author seamlessly blended their upbringing with such appreciation for the soundtrack that accompanied them.
 I fell in love.
 So inspired, that summer I decided to write a blog where from the first day of school I would count down the 287 days to graduation with a blog about a song.
 I got through 128 before I got a girlfriend and lost interest.
 But that’s where the spark started.